derkgort/sensu-puppet/REFERENCE.md

 #### Properties

-The following properties are available in the `sensu_cluster_member` type.
+The following properties are available in the `sensugo_cluster_member` type.

 ##### `ensure`